waynebhayes/SpArcFiRe/setup/windows-setup.md

 cd ~/SpArcFiRe
 source ./setup.bash ~/SpArcFiRe
 ```

-Now figure out what SpArcFiRe command line arguments you want to use (for more information, see our README.md).
 If you want to run SpArcFiRe with the defult command line arguments, you can run SpArcFiRe with the command: `~/bin/wschallo/SpArcFiRe-run.sh`

+This command is equiallent to running:
+"$HOME"/SpArcFiRe/scripts/SpArcFiRe -convert-FITS $HOME/SDSS/G.in $HOME/SDSS/G.tmp $HOME/SDSS/G.out  -generateFitQuality 0 -writeBulgeMask 1

+If you want to run SpArcFiRe with different command line arguments, please see our [README.md](https://github.com/waynebhayes/SpArcFiRe#readme)).

 ## References: